Mandy Gonzalez

 Mandy Gonzalez (born August 22, 1978) is an American actress and singer, best known for her leading roles on Broadway.
 She originated the role of Nina Rosario in the Off-Broadway and Broadway productions of the musical In the Heights.
 In 2010 and 2011, she played Elphaba in the Broadway production of Wicked.
-She also portrayed the role of Angelica Schuyler in the Broadway production of Hamilton for a six-year run, from 2016 to 2022.
+She also played Angelica Schuyler in the Broadway cast of Hamilton for a six-year run, from 2016 to 2022.
+In 2024, she joined the cast as the alternate Norma Desmond in Jamie Lloyd's Broadway revival of Sunset Boulevard.

 Early life and education

 Gonzalez was born and raised in Santa Clarita, California.
 Her father is Mexican and her mother is Jewish (of Polish and Romanian origin).
-She attended Saugus High School and then attended the California Institute of the Arts for one year.
-Gonzalez then worked as a background singer for Bette Midler's Millennium Tour (1999–2000).
+She attended Saugus High School.
+She is also a 1996 YoungArts alumnus.
+Then, she attended the California Institute of the Arts for one year.
+Gonzalez then worked as a background singer for Bette Midler's The Divine Miss Millennium Tour (1999–2000).
 After that she moved to New York City, where she worked as a coat check attendant while attending open calls.